Central African Republic: Civil wars

 François Bozizé suspended the constitution and named a new cabinet, which included most opposition parties.
-Abel Goumba was named vice-president, which gave Bozizé's new government a positive image.
+Abel Goumba was named vice-president.
 Bozizé established a broad-based National Transition Council to draft a new constitution, and announced that he would step down and run for office once the new constitution was approved.

-In 2004, the Central African Republic Bush War began, as forces opposed to Bozizé took up arms against his government.
+In 2004, the Central African Republic Bush War began as forces opposed to Bozizé took up arms against his government.
 In May 2005, Bozizé won the presidential election, which excluded Patassé, and in 2006 fighting continued between the government and the rebels.
 In November 2006, Bozizé's government requested French military support to help them repel rebels who had taken control of towns in the country's northern regions.
 Though the initial public details of the agreement pertained to logistics and intelligence, by December the French assistance included airstrikes by Dassault Mirage 2000 fighters against rebel positions.

-The Syrte Agreement in February and the Birao Peace Agreement in April 2007 called for a cessation of hostilities, the billeting of FDPC fighters and their integration with FACA, the liberation of political prisoners, integration of FDPC into government, an amnesty for the UFDR, its recognition as a political party, and the integration of its fighters into the national army.
-Several groups continued to fight but other groups signed on to the agreement, or similar agreements with the government (e.g. UFR on 15 December 2008).
+The Syrte Agreement in February and the Birao Peace Agreement in April 2007 called for a cessation of hostilities, the billeting of FDPC fighters and their integration with FACA, the liberation of political prisoners, the integration of FDPC into government, an amnesty for the UFDR, its recognition as a political party, and the integration of its fighters into the national army.
+Several groups continued to fight but other groups signed on to the agreement or similar agreements with the government (e.g., UFR on 15 December 2008).
 The only major group not to sign an agreement at the time was the CPJP, which continued its activities and signed a peace agreement with the government on 25 August 2012.

 In 2011, Bozizé was reelected in an election which was widely considered fraudulent.

 In November 2012, Séléka, a coalition of rebel groups, took over towns in the northern and central regions of the country.
-These groups eventually reached a peace deal with the Bozizé's government in January 2013 involving a power sharing government but this deal broke down and the rebels seized the capital in March 2013 and Bozizé fled the country.
+These groups eventually reached a peace deal with Bozizé's government in January 2013, involving a power-sharing government.
+The deal later broke down, and the rebels seized the capital in March 2013 and Bozizé fled the country.